fxlin/p3-tee/docs/issues.md

 Then ``make buildroot...``

 Explanation: optee_test-1.0 has a bunch of CAs/TAs, including os_test, which depends on os_test_lib.
 For a reson that is beyond me, the dependency is not encoded in the build system.
-Instead, it seems to count on luck that shell picks os_test_lib before os_test and builds the former first.
+Instead, it seems to count on luck that shell enumerates os_test_lib before os_test and builds the former first.
-I guess on a shell that discovers os_test the build will fail.
+Apparently, on a shell that enumerates os_test before os_test_lib, the build will fail.
 Solution: force the shell to discover os_test_lib first...